useidel/uefiboot4rpi/README.md

 Planned for the future

-1. Fully automate the setup for RPiv4 - including the UEFI part
+1. Fully automate the setup -> including the UEFI part
 2. Be more flexible regarding the assumptions

 Unclear: